isabella232/Bitcamp-Serverless/week2/homework/issues/1- ParsingMultipart.md

 <br />

 We're going to be focusing on Part 1, which involves parsing multipart form data.
-In any HTML `<Form>` element that receives involves a file upload(which ours does), the data is encoded in the `multipart/form-data` method.
-The default http encoding method is `application/x-www-form-urlencoded`, which encodes text into name/value pairs and works for text inputs but is inefficient for file or binary inputs. `multipart/form-data` indicates that one or more files are being inputted.
+In any HTML `<Form>` element that receives involves a file upload (which ours does), the data is encoded in the `multipart/form-data` method.
+The default http encoding method is `application/x-www-form-urlencoded`, which encodes text into name/value pairs and works for text inputs, but it is inefficient for files or binary inputs. `multipart/form-data` indicates that one or more files are being inputted.
 Parsing this type of data is a little more complicated than usual.
-To simplify the process, we're going to use a npm library called `parse-multipart`.
+To simplify the process, we're going to use an npm library called `parse-multipart`.

 <br />